boonlogic/expert-matlab-sdk/Tutorials/GeneralPipeline.md

 ```

-Running the connect-example.m script should yield something like:
+Running the connect_example.m script should yield something like:

 ```sh
 	Created New Instance!